 The Supreme Court identified the test for defining lesser included offenses under Rule 31(c) in Schmuck v.
 United States, 489 U.S. 705 (1989).
 The Court adopted the "elements approach."
 Id. at 716.
 The Court explained: "Under this test, one offense is not 'necessarily included' in another unless the elements of the lesser offense are a subset of the elements of the charged offense.
 Where the lesser offense requires an element not required for the greater offense, no instruction is to be given under Rule 31(c)."
 Id.
 This elements approach requires a comparison of the statutory elements of the greater and lesser offenses as opposed to a comparison of the conduct proved at trial.
 Id. at 716-17.
-For an application of this test, see Carter v.
-United States, 530 U.S. 255 (2000).
+For applications of this test, see Carter v.
+United States, 530 U.S. 255 (2000) and U.S. v.
+Colon, 268 F.3d 367 (6th Cir.
+2001) (applying the Schmuck test and holding that simple possession is not a lesser-included-offense of (1) conspiracy to distribute and possess with intent to distribute drugs or (2) distribution of drugs).